An improved bound on the number of dot products determined by a finite point set in the plane: Acknowledgments

 \section{Acknowledgments}

 I want to thank my supervisor Oliver Roche-Newton for his guidance and patience.
 His advices were proven to be invaluable for the outcome of this work.
-Special thanks to Audie Warren for many helpful discussions.
-The author was supported by the Austrian Science Fund PAT2559123.
+Special thanks to Audie Warren and Jakob F\"{u}hrer for many helpful discussions.
+I also thank the anonymous referees for their constructive comments and suggestions.
+This work was supported by the Austrian Science Fund PAT2559123.